-Face shields are a necessity in many professions and for a variety of tasks in the workplace or at home.
-OSHA requires the use of face shields when workers are exposed to flying objects, molten metal, liquid chemicals, acids or caustic liquids, chemical gasses or vapors, or potentially hazardous light radiation.
-Specific jobs requiring the use of face shields include metal workers, some medical staff, industrial painters and employees in chemical plants.
-While not all employment and tasks require a face shield, they are often overlooked and should be used more often.
+Face shields are necessary for many professions and for various tasks in the workplace or at home.
+For example, OSHA requires using face shields when workers are exposed to flying objects, molten metal, liquid chemicals, acids or caustic liquids, chemical gasses or vapors, or potentially hazardous light radiation.
+Specific jobs requiring face shields include metal workers, some medical staff, industrial painters, and employees in chemical plants.
+While not all employees and tasks require a face shield, they are often overlooked and should be used more often.

 - Flying debris: Dust, debris, and other fine materials can bypass your safety glasses and fly into your eyes.
 You should always use a face shield when using chainsaws, angle grinders, or similar power tools.

 - Splash hazards: When handling acids, corrosives, chemical adherents or strippers, and/or bodily fluids, wear face shields.
 Typical safety eyewear doesn’t provide the necessary liquid splash protection for these hazards.

 - Extreme heat: When performing furnace maintenance, engaging in welding, or handling any molten substance, you should use a face shield.
 Some face shields, typically employed in foundries, have special coatings to provide extra protection from extreme temperatures.

 - Arc Hazards: Electricians working with high voltage connections need protection from potential arc explosions, which can lead to severe burns and death!
 Only specially designed face shields should be used.
 The Elvex ARC-Shield is an example of a face shield designed to protect against arc flash.